 - The decision is being taken without taking opinion from a patent analyst;

 - If a patent analyst is involved, his research is limited to literature which is publicly available on the Internet.

-Let’s take the scenario 1 first – In such a case, where a patent analyst is not involved, a lot of IP counsels take a decision based on the input from someone in the R&D department.
+In the first scenario where a patent analyst is not involved, a lot of IP counsels take a decision based on the input from someone in the R&D department.
 A researcher from R&D department may have a broad understanding of the company’s products and the products of the competitors, however, he may not be aware of products using the same technology but from a different application area.

 The problem with search engines is that though they provide good results, they often lack relevant information w.r.t products.
 You would find more results related to blog articles, news, research papers, et cetera on the top.
-Moreover, more often than not, these research papers are irrelevant to a researcher who specifically wants product literature.
+Moreover, these research papers are irrelevant to a researcher who specifically wants product literature.
 This, in turn, becomes a limitation that prevents a researcher reaching relevant products.